exakat/exakat-docs/Reference/Rules/Structures/DontLoopOnYield.rst

   Use ``yield from``, instead of looping on a `generator <https://www.php.net/`generator <https://www.php.net/generator>`_>`_ with ``yield``.

 ``yield from`` delegate the yielding to another `generator <https://www.php.net/`generator <https://www.php.net/generator>`_>`_, and keep calling that `generator <https://www.php.net/`generator <https://www.php.net/generator>`_>`_ until it is finished.
 It also works with implicit `generator <https://www.php.net/`generator <https://www.php.net/generator>`_>`_ datastructure, like arrays.
+There is a performance gain when delegating, over looping manually on the `generator <https://www.php.net/`generator <https://www.php.net/generator>`_>`_.
+You may even consider writing the loop to store all values in an array, then ``yield from`` the array.

 .. code-block:: php